Mango-information-systems/mango-is-website/source/_posts/pre-render-d3-js-charts-at-server-side.md

 author: mehdi
 tags: mehdi
 thumbnail: blog/img/thumbnails/2013-10-23-pre-render-d3-js-charts-at-server-side.png
-scripts: [js/d3.v3.min.js, blog/js/2013-10-23-pre-render-d3-js-charts-at-server-side.js]
+scripts: [js/d3.v3.min.js, js/2013-10-23-pre-render-d3-js-charts-at-server-side.js]
 ---

 <div class="section" markdown="1">
-This guide explains how to use [d3.js](http://d3js.org/){: target="_blank" } on the server to pre-render data-visualization, which will be used client-side.
+This guide explains how to use [d3.js](http://d3js.org/) on the server to pre-render data-visualization, which will be used client-side.

 The main goal here is to do the heavy-lifting on the server in order to reduce page load time and other burden for the website visitors, while keeping all the power offered by d3.js, in terms of interactions on the browser.